 Enda McEvoy (now nearby at this own first restaurant, Loam) was the original chef, his creative cooking and lightness of touch ensuring this small restaurant quickly became a destination dining experience.
-Though he has left to pursue his own business interests Aniar’s strong food philosophy has been carried on by the capable Ultan Cooke, a Galwegian who returned from a high profile position in London to take up the reins in March 2013.
+Though he has left to pursue his own business interests, Aniar’s strong food philosophy is unchanged.

 Dishes are described simply by ingredients, perhaps a summer starter of brown crab, apple, celery and hazelnut or main of lamb, peas, onion and broad bean.
 (The lengthy collection of local suppliers is listed on the end of the menu).
-With such fresh and natural ingredients it’s a joy to find them expertly handled, beautifully presented and never overworked or needlessly complicated.
-Simplicity is key with each flavour allowed to sing.
+With such fresh and natural ingredients it’s a joy to find them expertly handled and beautifully presented, with each flavour allowed to sing.

-Desserts are a particular high point, with the simple sounding gooseberry, elderflower and oats a sublime and picture-perfect confection comprising poached gooseberries, gooseberry mousse and gooseberry purée alongside hazelnut praline, elderflower jelly and rosemary ice cream.
+Desserts are a particular high point, with simple sounding imgredients used to create sublime and picture-perfect confections.
 Coffee is good and the accomplished petit fours finish a meal on a high note.

 Service is professional, if surprisingly formal, and the light and breezy décor is more café than fine dining room which some may feel to be at odds with the exceptional standard of cooking; however, the impeccable ingredient sourcing means a meal here is a gourmet extravaganza.
-Portions may be small but the menu changes daily to ensure the most seasonally in-touch eating experiences in a city with a rapidly developing creative food scene.
+Portions may be small but the menu changes daily to ensure one of the most seasonally in-touch eating experiences in a city with a rapidly developing creative food scene.